Tom Brinkman

 Thomas E. Brinkman Jr. (born December 6, 1957) is a Republican politician from the state of Ohio.
 He represented Cincinnati in the Ohio House of Representatives from 2001 to 2008 and again from 2015 to 2022.

 He is known for his opposition to higher taxes and public spending.
 In 2014, Brinkman defeated incumbent Peter Stautberg in the Republican primary election to retake his former seat in the Ohio House of Representatives.
 He went on to win the general election with 67.78% of the vote.

+Association with Team Householder

+During the 2018 Ohio House election cycle, Tom Brinkman was identified in reporting as one of the Republican candidates recruited by then-State Representative Larry Householder as part of an organized effort to regain the speakership of the Ohio House of Representatives.
+According to an investigation by Cleveland.com, Householder assembled a slate of candidates, commonly referred to as “Team Householder,” who were encouraged to run for office with the expectation that they would support his bid for Speaker if elected.
+Schmidt was listed among the candidates recruited as part of this strategy.

+The successful election of multiple Team Householder candidates enabled Householder to secure enough internal support to be elected Speaker at the start of the 133rd Ohio General Assembly.

+Vote on the Expulsion of Larry Householder

+During the 134th Ohio General Assembly, Tom Brinkman voted against the expulsion of former House Speaker Larry Householder, who had been federally indicted and later convicted in connection with the Ohio nuclear bribery scandal tied to House Bill 6.
+The Ohio House voted 75–21 to expel Householder, with Brinkman among the 21 Republican members who opposed the resolution.

 Background

 A resident of the Mount Lookout section of Cincinnati, Brinkman graduated from St. Xavier High School and received a B.A. (in history and political science) from George Washington University in 1979.
 In 1976, he worked for the Ronald Reagan campaign to win the Republican nomination for President, and for the Gerald Ford campaign following Ford's nomination at the Republican National Convention in Kansas City.
 While a student at GWU, he worked in the office of Senator Bob Dole of Kansas from 1977 to 1979.
 In 1980 he supported Congressman John B. Anderson's presidential bid, but switched his support to Reagan following the Republican National Convention.
 From his graduation to 1999, he was Midwest Sales Manager for the Metroweb printing company in Erlanger, Kentucky.
 From 2001, he has worked in the sales department of the Curry Printing Company of Evendale, Ohio.

 He and his wife, Cathy, have six children: Will, Stephen, Daniel, Kelley, Kevin, and Michael.